Tailp/CI/README.md

 * Finally ./packer build jenkins-agent.json

 This should show the image name created like this "googlecompute: A disk image was created: jenkins-agent-1494277483" .
 Also this might fails on first try so try again if that happens.
+You can check for your image at [Google cloud console platform](https://console.cloud.google.com/?hl=sv) then on the navigation menu on the left point on "Compute Engine" then choose images.
+You should see your "jenkins-agent-1494277483" or something like that there.

 Now to begin configuring the plugin on jenkins
 * login to http://localhost:8080/